 - Legs: The legs are short, straight, and large.

 - Tail: The tail is short and thick with a rounded tip.

 The Exotic Shorthair cat; is a robust and healthy cat and does not have specific health problems.
-However, it is advisable to have an annual health checkup starting at the age of eight or nine to check the teeth and the function of the liver and kidneys.
+However, it is advisable to have an annual health checkup starting at the age of eight or nine to check the function of the teeth, liver, and kidneys.

 The Exotic Shorthair is not particularly active and can be prone to obesity, so she needs special attention to its diet.

-To maintain her ideal weight, she needs approximately 70 Kcals of food per kg of body weight.
+The ideal to maintain your ideal weight condition is approximately 70 calories of food per kg of body weight.